lschiavini/Numerical-Inteligent-Control/README.md

    There were 5 programs for each module and a final deliverable project.

-   The final project was based on Reinforcement Learning using a car simulator.
+   The final project was based on Reinforcement Learning using a car simulator and is found at 'icin_final' folder.